vippsas/vipps-invoice-api/vipps-invoice-api.md

 The API is designed to handle key rotation.
 There is no immediate plan to change the JWK, but it will happen at some point in time. **The client implementations must support this**.
 See the pseudo-code below for how to support this.

-The client can cache keys, but *must* implement logic that invalidates the cache, fetches the keys and retry validation if they don't find any valid key.
+TIP: If a validation request fail, consider fetching the keys and retry validation.

 URLs:
 * Test: https://apitest.vipps.no/vipps-invoice/public/jwk